 The scheduled amount of Firm Requirements Power for any hour priced at Tier 1 Rates, in any hour of a month, shall not deviate from the previous schedule hour’s amount by more than the monthly ramp rate limitations from the previous scheduled hour’s amount.
 However, no ramp rate penalties will be assessed to schedules between the last hour of such month and the first hour of the following month.

-BPA shall calculate «Customer Name»’s monthly ramp rates as follows:
+«Customer Name»’s monthly ramp rates for a given month shall be the greater of either:

-(1) «Customer Name»’s Shaping Capacity for the given month as listed in section 1.4.1 of this exhibit multiplied by(2) 20 percent.
+(1) «Customer Name»’s Shaping Capacity for the given month as listed in section 1.4.1 of this exhibit multiplied by 20 percent, or,

+(2) the sum of each portion of Shaping Capacity attributable to the «Customer Name» Member for the given month as listed in section 1.4.1 of this exhibit multiplied by 20 percent.

 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with the monthly ramp rates which apply to «Customer Name»’s Shaping Capacity in whole megawatts for each month of the applicable Fiscal Year.